Mouwrice/thesis-typst/measurements/measurement_results.typ

   )
 ) <world-landmarks-stability>

 Apart from the decrease in accuracy, there is also the scale that needs to be considered.
 The scale of the `WorldLandmarks` is not the same as the scale of the `Landmarks`.
 The `Landmarks` are in pixels, while the `WorldLandmarks` are in meters.
 This means that the scale of the `WorldLandmarks` is dependent on the size of the person in the frame.
 This scale is not always accurate, as it is a prediction.
 That the scale is not quite accurate is easily proved by applying our alignment method.
 The Golden-section search returns a scale factor for these `WorldLandmarks` so they would properly align.
-Two measurements have been compared, with the same camera setup but with two people of different size.
+Two measurements have been compared, with the same camera setup but with two people of different size at the same distance from the camera.
 The recording of the person with a height of 170cm resulted in the scaling factor of 0.9.
 This indicates that the person is smaller than the predicted size by MediaPipe.
 The other recording features a person of 184cm, which resulted in a scaling factor of 1.1.
 This indicates that the person is larger than the predicted size by MediaPipe.
 This is a clear indication that the scale of the `WorldLandmarks` is not always accurate and some alignment is needed to get the proper scale.
+This can also be seen as a advantage, that different people can be tracked with the same model without the need to adjust the model to the person's size.

 === Depth Issues